 Picasso once said ‘every child is an artist.’
-This is also what we believe in MiniMi.
-Our educators foster a child’s holistic development and cultivate children’s artistic abilities and knowledge by encouraging them to learn and participate in the arts, whether in dance, music, drama or visual art.
-We provide children a range of artistic experiences and opportunities to inspire and motivate their learning and foster their aesthetic appreciation in the arts.
+This is also what we believe at MiniMi Academy.
+Our educators foster a child’s holistic development and support children’s artistic abilities and knowledge by encouraging them to learn and engage in the arts, whether in dance, music, drama or visual art.

-At MiNiMi, we believe the social and emotional learning is essential to a child’s learning and development.
-Our educators intentionally cultivates a caring, participatory, and equitable learning environment and evidence-based practices that actively involve all children in their social, emotional, and academic growth.
+Our educators practice and supports a caring, engaging, and equitable learning environment and evidence-based practices that actively involve all children in their social and emotional well-being, and cognitive development.

 By embedding the SEL into every part of children’s daily routine, we help children understand and learn to manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

-Our School Readiness program aims to prepare our pre-schoolers ready to make an easy and successful transition into school.
-It has a focus on academy areas which include Literacy (Alphabets, Reading program, Understanding and Using language etc.) and Numeracy (Numbers, Measurement, Patterns etc.).
+Our School Readiness program aims to prepare our preschoolers ready to make an easy and successful transition into school.
+It has a focus on academic areas which include Literacy (alphabets, reading program, understanding and using language etc.) and Numeracy (numbers, measurement, patterns etc.).

 At the same time, we also believe that the School Readiness actually refers to a much broader range of skills, which include self care (independent toileting and opening lunch boxes), attention and concentration, physical skills (e.g. having the endurance to sit upright for an entire school day), emotional regulation, language skills and play and social skills.